Code-Institute-Submissions/milestone-project1/README.md

 ## Credits

 ### Content
-The text for the section "Band" was taken from the Wikipedia article [The Rolling Stones](https://en.wikipedia.org/wiki/The_Rolling_Stones)

-The text for the section "Mick Jagger" was taken from the Wikipedia article [Mick Jagger](https://en.wikipedia.org/wiki/Mick_Jagger)
+The text for the section "Ozzy Osbourne" was taken from the Wikipedia article [Ozzy Osbourne](https://en.wikipedia.org/wiki/Ozzy_Osbourne)

-The text for the section "Keith Richards" was taken from the Wikipedia article [Keith Richards](https://en.wikipedia.org/wiki/Keith_Richards)
+The text for the section "Tony Iommi" was taken from the Wikipedia article [Tony Iommi](https://en.wikipedia.org/wiki/Tony_Iommi)

-The text for the section "Charlie Watts" was taken from the Wikipedia article [Charlie Watts](https://en.wikipedia.org/wiki/Charlie_Watts)
+The text for the section "Geezer Butler" was taken from the Wikipedia article [Geezer Butler](https://en.wikipedia.org/wiki/Geezer_Butler)

-The text for the section "Ronnie Wood" was taken from the Wikipedia article [Ronnie Wood](https://en.wikipedia.org/wiki/Ronnie_Wood)
+The text for the section "Bill Ward" was taken from the Wikipedia article [Bill Ward](https://en.wikipedia.org/wiki/Bill_Ward_(musician)

 ### Media Content
-The photos used on this site were obtained from various sources and the references can be found [here](https://github.com/jtuck15/milestone-project-1/blob/master/references.txt)
+The photos used on this site were obtained from various sources and the references can be found [here](https://github.com/colmcallan/milestone-project1/tree/master/html/images)

-The videos used on this site were taken from the [The Rolling Stones official Youtube channel](https://www.youtube.com/channel/UCB_Z6rBg3WW3NL4-QimhC2A)
+The videos used on this site were taken from the [Black Sabbaths youtube page](https://www.youtube.com/channel/UCrx-X329UKv0Y06VhfpFVvw)

 ### Acknowledgements
 - [Code Institute](https://www.codeinstitute.net/)
 - Rohan Hapani - His smooth scroll design using JQuery on [Codepen](https://codepen.io/desirecode/pen/MJPJqV/) really helped me with my back to top button as I felt without the use of JQuery, it didn't look too appealing when you click the button and it jumps straight back to the top.
 - Legendary - I took inspiration from this read more/read less button using JQuery on [Codepen](https://codepen.io/legendaryPower/pen/dvJQvB) as I felt that the sections on the band members page were very long on a mobile.
 This helped shorten the length and give the user the option to read more and also read less.
 - [W3schools.com](https://www.w3schools.com/howto/howto_css_modal_images.asp) - I used their modal description to add modal images to each of the band members pictures on the Band page.
+- [W3schools.com](https://www.w3schools.com/bootstrap/bootstrap_theme_band.asp) - I used their carousel and ticket booking modal for images in the band page and news page.
 - [Bootstrap](https://getbootstrap.com/docs/3.3/javascript/#carousel) - I used the carousel example on Bootstrap to set up my carousel of pictures on the Home page.

-### References
-Further references can be found [here](https://github.com/jtuck15/milestone-project-1/blob/master/references.txt)
+- Rune Stenstroem - I took inspiration from this carousel feature to use in the videos section as the layout prior was very bulky looking and on a mobile device cause a lot of unnescerary scrolling for the user.
+[Codepen](https://codepen.io/RuneStenstroem/pen/vgBEZo)